Eliminate all micro-organisms

 Microfiltration using a 0.1 µm filter eliminates all bacteria and other waterborne micro-organisms, except for viruses (which are generally smaller than 0.1 µm).
 The efficacy of tubular membranes for bacterial sterilization is guaranteed by standard ASTM F 838-05 (the test evaluates the ability of the membrane to trap Brevundimonas diminuta, the smallest known bacterial species at 0.3 µm).
 In a hospital environment, tubular membrane microfiltration is the most powerful treatment method for producing bacteria-free water at the point of use.
 Learn more

-The plastic tubular membranes produced by aqua-tools H&S provide several advantages for user comfort and ease of maintenance:
+The plastic tubular membranes produced by aqua-tools Infection Control Solutions provide several advantages for user comfort and ease of maintenance:

 • high flow rate;